-Since 2006 Shark Stewards has been a leader in reducing the shark fin trade and raising awareness about the plight of sharks.
+Since 2006 Shark Stewards has been a leader in the United States reducing the shark fin trade by applying trade data to legislation banning the sale and trade of shark fin.

-In 2016 we supported banning the trade in Rhode Island, New Hampshire and New Jersey– without exemption for domestic sharks.
+In 2016 we supported banning the trade in Rhode Island.
 In 2017 we lead the bill to stop the trade of shark fin and manta gills in Nevada, which became the became the 12th US State to ban the sale and trade of shark fin.
-Add your voice in support of stopping the traffic of endangered and threatened wildlife in Nevada by supporting SB 194.
+In 2019 we supported the successful New Jersey shark fin trade ban.
+We also supported the Florida shark fin trade ban early on, but withdrew our support once harmful amendments were added that supported a domestic shark fin industry.

 Shark finning is the abhorrent and wasteful practice of cutting off a shark’s fins and discarding the body, often still alive, back into the ocean to drown or bleed to death.
 However, this is only part of the problem.
 Sharks are being overfished globally, largely driven by the demand for shark fin to make shark fin soup.
 The shark fin trade in the U.S. contributes to plummeting shark populations across the world.